-At a more detailed level, UAL has a comprehensive Environmental Policy Statement 2018 (PDF 192KB) and a UAL Action Plan, v3 Nov 2017 (PDF 222KB) which is overseen by the Sustainability Advisory Panel.
+UAL has an Environmental Policy Statement 2018 (PDF 192KB) and a UAL Action Plan, v3 Nov 2017 (PDF 222KB).
+These have explicit targets which are overseen by the Sustainability Advisory Panel.
 The action plan covers 10 key areas with a 'SMART' target for each.
 This means all targets are specific, measurable, achievable, relevant and time-bound.

-The policy was first published in 2013 and was updated in 2015 to make the targets more explicit and reflect the University's progress, for example, in attaining ISO 50001 accreditation.
-It has since been updated annually.
+The policy was first published in 2013 and is now updated each year.
+Its targets reflect the University's progress, for example, achieving ISO 50001 accreditation.

 Please see our documentation page for all our policies and strategies.